 Die cutting is a simple and effective way of creating a piece of plastic to a specific shape, style or size from a custom template called a die.
 Die cutting is a fast and cost effective process for bulk orders.

 Why choose die cutting?

 This is one of the more affordable ways of cutting plastic as machinery and maintenance costs are both low.
-We can cut virtually any shape on our press by changing the tooling to allow for different products.
+We can cut virtually any shape on our press by changing the tooling for different products.

 What machines do you use?

-We utilise fully automated die cutting presses to ensure the quality of our products is maintained throughout the process.
+We utilise automated die cutting presses to ensure the quality of our products is maintained throughout the process.
 We invest in the latest technology to get high levels of efficiency and accuracy.

 Here at UK POS we diamond polish all of our acrylic pieces - it may take longer, but it produces an unbeatable finish.
 The edges of your display will be crystal clear and smooth for a professional and desirable look, something not all of our competitors can offer.

 Why choose diamond polishing?

 We diamond polish all of our acrylic products as it leaves the best possible finish.

 The polish can be used on straight edges and we use a flame polisher on our curved edges.
 This will give you perfect optical clarity on your acrylic.
 Additionally, the smooth edges are safer, preventing them from scratching your products or hands.